Easy Tamil Style Rasam

 5. Now strain the softened tamarind pulp, adding more water to the bowl and repeating a few times.
 Add the tamarind water to the tomato mixture also, along with the coriander leaves.

 6. Tempering: Heat the oil in a heavy-based wok/kadai.
-Add mustard seeds and allow to pop, before swiftly adding the broken dry chillies, curry leaves and asafoetida.
+Add mustard seeds and allow to pop before swiftly adding the broken dry chillies, curry leaves and asafoetida.

 7. Add the remaining crushed ingredients and saute till nicely fragrant without going dark.